 There are two approaches, that can be combined.
 The first is hormonal and the second is non-hormonal and self-help.

-Hormones and vaginal dryness – how HRT can help
+Hormones and vaginal dryness – how HT can help

-If we look at the hormonal option first that falls two categories: local oestrogen – that’s estrogen that is delivered into the vagina and surrounding tissues and systemic oestrogen which goes into the body orally and then reaches the vagina through your body.
-Both are excellent treatment options for vaginal dryness and they address the core issue of the lack of oestrogen.
+If we look at the hormonal option first that falls two categories: local estrogen – that’s estrogen that is delivered into the vagina and surrounding tissues and systemic estrogen which goes into the body orally and then reaches the vagina through your body.
+Both are excellent treatment options for vaginal dryness and they address the core issue of the lack of estrogen.

 Self-help and non-hormonal options

 This certainly is a lot that women can do to help herself.
 And when I first see a woman complaining of this type of problem there is a list of things I tell her to stop doing before we start anything else.

 Look at your products and how you wash – do you use other products in the vaginal area such as lubricants or deodorants that might cause irritation?
 Be very careful with what you use: